 The reason?
 The Earth is a wellspring of negative ions, supercharged with antioxidant and free-radical-busting electrons -- clean air after a rainfall, near oceans and waterfalls, and inside forests and woodlands.
 Imagine then how supercharged your skin will be when your bare feet touch the ground.
 Quite the energy exchange between you and the Earth!

 Walk in meadows rich in wildflowers, and watch sorbet sunsets listening to the white noise of tumbling waterfalls.
 Camping or backpacking in the scenic Rocky Mountains, or the Canadian Rockies, is the ultimate example of experiential travel and immersion in nature at its best.

-If you’re looking to set your foot in Iceland, hunt for camping spots of striking beauty in the Westfjords, on the Laugavegur trail, and in many more official campsites.
+If you’re looking to set your foot in Iceland, hunt for camping spots in Thorsmork or on the Laugavegur Trail.
 Moments like unzipping your tent to a golden sunrise leave memories for a lifetime.

 Leave your gadgets behind and have a word or two with nature.
 You won’t be disappointed.

 #9 Practice mindfulness in the natural hot pool

 What’s so “secret” about Iceland’s Secret Lagoon?
 Its waters, for years lauded in folk wisdom for its healing properties, may just be extremely beneficial for your health.